Fasih Ur Rehman

-Fasih Ur Rehman is a professional dancer of classic dance Kathak, disciple of Maharaj Ghulam Hussain Kathak for 20 years, (1977-1998) in Lahore, Pakistan, and later continued his studies with Kumudini Lakhia in London and Ahmedabad, India.
-Is the main male Kathak dancer of Pakistan with more than 30 years of experience of the Kathak artform.
+Fasih Ur Rehman is a Kathak maestro from Pakistan.
+He has been a disciple of Maharaj Ghulam Hussain Kathak for 20 years, (1977–1998) in Lahore, Pakistan, and later continued his studies with Kumudini Lakhia in London and Ahmedabad, India.
+He is the main male Kathak dancer of Pakistan with more than 30 years of Kathak experience.

 First years and background

-From a royal Afghan lineage, his mother was closely related to princess Fatima Sultana of Kaboul, sister of King Amanullah Khan of Afghanistan, Fasih is son of the cinematographer Massud-Ur-Rehman, brother of Faisal Rehman and nephew of Bollywood actor Rehman.
+From a royal Afghan lineage, his mother was closely related to princess Fatima Sultana of Kaboul, sister of King Amanullah Khan of Afghanistan.
+Fasih is son of the cinematographer Massud-Ur-Rehman, brother of Faisal Rehman and nephew of Bollywood actor Rehman.

-Grew up in Lahore, Pakistan.
+He was born and grew up in Lahore, Pakistan.
 Since he was a child, he was fascinated with dancing.
 Encouraged by his close family he decided to observe Maharaj Ghulam Hussein's lessons, and then started learning from him.
 Later, he also started performing on stage under the direction of Maharaj Ghulam.